-Thomas Francis Meagher a hero of the American Civil War, who guided the Fighting 69th and formed the Irish Brigade died on this day in 1867.
+Thomas Francis Meagher a hero of the American Civil War, who guided the Fighting 69th and formed the Irish Brigade was born on this day (Aug 2) in 1823

 New York Times Pulitzer Prize-winning columnist Timothy Egan knew nothing of Meagher when he literally stumbled upon him.
 “Quite by accident,” Egan confessed to IrishCentral.
 “After a visit to Ireland in 2009 with my family, I was looking for a way to tell an Irish-American story.
 And then I found Meagher.
 I bumped into him, sort of—the statue outside the Montana capitol, in Helena.
 I’d never heard of Meagher until I saw the statue, and that started me down a curious road.”